illuminatedpast/csun-sca-processing/02-processing/02-06-description/02-06-description.md

 ### Extents *REQUIRED*
 This section includes the total linear footage for the collection, as well as the digital extent as applicable.

+For the "Container Summary" field, input the number of boxes and oversized (flat file) folders as appropriate.
+*Example: 48 boxes, 2 oversized folders*

 ---

 ### Finding Aid Data